nikita-volkov/hasql-th/README.md

       |]
 ```

-Using some Haskell's advanced techniques we can reduce the boilerplate in the previous definition:
+Using some Haskell's advanced techniques and the ["tuple"](http://hackage.haskell.org/package/tuple) library we can reduce the boilerplate in the previous definition:

 ```haskell
 import Data.Tuple.Curry -- from the "tuple" library